Maine Coast Photography Workshop

 -

-Some, but it's lighter than workshops where we're in one place all week.
 Travel and early mornings naturally limit long processing sessions.
-That said, Andy is happy to review images, talk through edits, and answer Photoshop questions as time allows.
+That said, Andy is available to review images, talk through edits, and answer Photoshop questions as time allows.
 If you'd like hands-on help, bring a laptop with Photoshop installed, but the primary focus remains field decisions and well-considered captures.

 - What are the conditions like in late May on the Maine coast?